sal55/langs/Modules24.md

 ### NameSpaces

 Each module name creates a namespace within that subprogram.
-And each subprogram name also creates namespace visible across the program.
+And each subprogram name also creates a namespace visible across the program.
 Mainly these are used for disambiguation when global or exported names clash.
 In that case, aliases can be created:
 ````
  module longmodulename as lmn
 ````